 - Tom Conley & T. Jefferson Kline, eds., A Companion to Jean-Luc Godard.
 Boston: Wiley-Blackwell (2014),

 - “Radical Ambitions: Bazin’s Questions to and from Documentary,” in Dudley Andrew & Hervé Joubert-Laurencin, eds.
 Opening Bazin: Postwar Film Theory and Its Afterlife.
 New York: Oxford Univ.
 Press, 2011.

-Steven Ungar teaches Cinema, French Studies, and Comparative Literature at The University of Iowa from 1976 to 2020.
+Steven Ungar taught Cinema, French Studies, and Comparative Literature at The University of Iowa from 1976 to 2020.
 His book-length publications include Roland Barthes: The Professor of Desire (1983), Scandal and Aftereffect: Blanchot and France Since 1930 (1995), Popular Front Paris and the Poetics of Culture (2005, with Dudley Andrew), and Cléo de 5 à 7 (2008).
-He has written essays on Jean-Paul Sartre, Francis Ponge, Jean Rouch, Jean Vigo, Patrick Modiano, W.G.
-Sebald, René Vautier, André Bazin, and Jean-Luc Godard.
-Ungar completed research on Critical Mass: Social Documentary in France (forthcoming 2018) with support from a John Simon Guggenheim Memorial Foundation Fellowship.
-Recent publications include a chapter on Céline and Malraux in A History of Modern French Literature (Princeton UP).
-Forthcoming publications include chapter-length studies on Chantal Akerman’s La Captive and on Louis Malle’s Lacombe Lucien.
+Ungar completed Critical Mass: Social Documentary in France (2018) with support from a John Simon Guggenheim Memorial Foundation Fellowship.
 Ungar’s current research is devoted to early documentary and short subject filmmaking in early postwar France.
 His current research includes a study of Chris Marker’s early film criticism.